nus-cs2103/website-base/admin/exams.md

 <div tags="m--cs2113">

-* The exam is open-book.
-* We will use Examplify for the final exam this time.
+* We will use Examplify for the final exam.
-* Examplify is set to block internet access during the exam.
-* However, you are allowed to refer to the PDF version of the textbook and your own notes on your laptop.
+* The exam is **closed-book** (i.e., secure exam).
+* However, the course textbook (pdf version) and UML reference sheet will be made available to you via the exam attachment.
-* Permitted materials: <br>
+* Permitted materials:<br>
-  PDF of the course textbook, lecture slides (allowed format: PPT/PDF), self-created notes (please convert everything to PDF). <br>
-  A printed copy of the course textbook, handwritten notes. <br>
-  No other device other than the laptop you are using to take the exam is allowed; however, NUS-approved calculators are allowed.
+  1 A4 sized cheat sheet.<br>
+  NUS-approved calculator.

 ## Exam structure